samirparhi-dev/samirparhi.com/content/Mastering-the-art-of-pivot.md

 +++
-title = "Mastering the Art of Pivot: Navigating Momentum in Business and Innovation" description = " Let's Understand what is Pivot in a Product and business by corelating it to Physics Metaphor.
+title = "Physics in Product Metaphor: Navigating Momentum Through Pivot" description = " Let's Understand what is Pivot in a Product and business by corelating it to Physics Metaphor.
 We look in to various Use cases with regards to the key Influences which cause the pivot.
 What exactly a product team can Adapt" date = 2024-09-18